Biden, NATO to beef up force posture amid Russian aggression

 Biden, in talks with Spanish Prime Minister Pedro Sánchez, detailed plans to increase the number of Navy destroyers based in Rota, Spain, from four to six.
-Biden said the move was one of multiple announcements that he and NATO allies would make to help bolster the alliance in the region during the summit.
+Biden said the move was one of multiple announcements that he and NATO allies would make during the summit to help bolster the alliance in the region.

-Biden arrived in Spain for the NATO summit amid an intense barrage of Russian fire across Ukraine— including a horrific missile attack on a shopping mall in Kyiv on Monday— and growing weariness over the grinding war that is battering the global economy.
+Biden arrived in Spain for the summit amid an intense barrage of Russian fire across Ukraine— including a horrific missile attack on a shopping mall in Kyiv on Monday — and growing weariness over the grinding war that is battering the global economy.

-“Sometimes I think Putin’s objective is just to to literally change the entire culture-- wipe out the culture of Ukraine (with) the kinds of actions he’s taking,” Biden said after meeting with Sánchez.
+“Sometimes I think Putin’s objective is just to literally change the entire culture -- wipe out the culture of Ukraine (with) the kinds of actions he’s taking,” Biden said after meeting with Sánchez.

-White House national security adviser Jake Sullivan said the the Rota move “will help increase the United States and NATO’s maritime presence."
-He said that Biden would announce additional moves on Wednesday.
+White House national security adviser Jake Sullivan said the destroyers' move “will help increase the United States' and NATO’s maritime presence."
+He said Biden would announce additional moves on Wednesday.

-As the U.S. president departed for the NATO meeting from German Alps, where he first met this week with leaders of the Group of Seven, French President Emmanuel Macron said that the prices are putting European economies in “untenable” situation.
-Meanwhile, Ukrainian President Volodymyr Zelenskyy, who addressed the G-7 on Monday, has openly worried that the West has become fatigued by the cost of the war.
+As the U.S. president departed for the NATO meeting from the German Alps, where he met this week with leaders of the Group of Seven leading economies, French President Emmanuel Macron said that the prices are putting European economies in an “untenable” situation.
+Ukrainian President Volodymyr Zelenskyy, who addressed the G-7 on Monday, has openly worried that the West has become fatigued by the cost of the war.

-To be certain, the U.S. has already been building up its presence since shortly before the Russian invasion in late February, adding about 20,000 troops to the 80,000 who were previously in Europe.
+The U.S. has been building up its presence since shortly before the Russian invasion in late February, adding about 20,000 troops to the 80,000 who were previously in Europe.
 And the U.S. has signaled that the Russian invasion will have reverberations on its and NATO allies' defense posture for years to come.

-Sullivan suggested that other moves Biden is set to announce will involve positioning "additional forces on the eastern flank" of NATO “in a steady state."
-He declined to say if some U.S. forces that serve in NATO's eastern flank on a rotational basis would become permanent.
+Sullivan suggested that other moves Biden is set to announce will involve positioning additional forces on NATO's eastern flank “in a steady state."
+He declined to say if some U.S. forces that serve there on a rotational basis would become permanent.

-Biden said, “the new commitments will constitute an impressive display of allied unity and resolve.”
+The U.S. president praised Spain for taking in tens of thousands of Ukrainian migrants who have fled the war.

+Biden attended a dinner on Tuesday with other NATO leaders at the 18th Century Royal Palace of Madrid, hosted by Spain's king and queen, Letizia.

-Biden is set to meet with Turkish President Erdogan Wednesday, as it remains the most vocal holdout to Finland and Sweden joining NATO.
+Biden is set to meet with Turkish President Erdogan on Wednesday, a day after Turkey lifted its objections to Finland and Sweden joining NATO.
 The two countries made the historic step of applying for NATO membership in the aftermath of the Russian invasion.

-Sullivan said the U.S. does not have a role to play in negotiations between Turkey and the Nordic nations, which are being brokered by NATO Secretary General Stoltenberg.
+Sullivan said the U.S. did not have a role to play in negotiations between Turkey and the Nordic nations, which were being brokered by NATO Secretary-General Jens Stoltenberg.

-Turkey wants the two nations to take a tougher line against a Kurdish separatist group it accuses of terrorism.
-The three countries have been negotiating extensively in Brussels, but analysts have expected that the U.S. might need to play a larger role in bringing Turkey along.

-Sullivan said that at the summit, the U.S. would be an advocate for Finland and Sweden joining the alliance and sidestepped the question of whether the U.S. could provide inducements to Turkey for supporting accession of the countries.
+A senior administration official said Tuesday that the U.S. offered no concessions to Turkey to coax it to accept a deal and drop its opposition to membership for Finland and Sweden.

+The official said Biden told Erdogan when they spoke earlier Tuesday that closing the deal with the Nordic countries that night would set up a good opportunity for their own talks on Wednesday.
+The official spoke on condition of anonymity to discuss administration strategy.

 Biden will also look to highlight progress made by NATO members at meeting the alliance’s goal of spending 2% of gross domestic product on their defense budgets.